CERTIFICATION: VITAE ESSENTIAL SKILLS

 4. ***NEW*** Transdisciplinary Practice in Social Justice (30 credit hours)

-(comprised of a minimum of 12 credit hours accrued through VITAE/FGS coordinated workshops with the additional credit hours accrued from workshops or training coordinated by SJRI.
-For more details please, email Nancy Worth)
+(comprised of a minimum of 12 credit hours accrued through VITAE/FGS coordinated workshops with the additional credit hours accrued from workshops or training coordinated by SJRI).
+For more information please contact: Rachel Hirsch

 Credit hours can be earned through skill-focussed workshops and experiential learning.
 There are a few routes or options for earning credit hours: